 It is normal to have some pain after surgery.
 The goal of managing your acute pain after surgery is to minimize your pain enough to feel comfortable getting up, taking deep breaths, wash, get dressed, and do simple tasks in your home.
-This means your pain is "tolerable".
 Pain is usually the worst in the first 24-48 hours.